courage173/hackerbay-backend/README.md

 # hackerbay microservice

 ```
-- The online version of the swagger Api documentation docummented is avaliable at \api-docs.
+- The online version of the swagger Api documentation is avaliable at \api-docs for testing.
 ```

 ### this collection contains following request